deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Requirements.md

 use the PowerShell remoting infrastructure.
 The requirements in this document do not apply to these cmdlets.

-To find the cmdlets that have a ComputerName parameter but do not use Windows PowerShell remoting, read the description of the ComputerName parameter of the cmdlets.
+To find the cmdlets that have a ComputerName parameter but do not use PowerShell remoting, read the description of the ComputerName parameter of the cmdlets.

 ## SYSTEM REQUIREMENTS